Irish Pubs in London The Mighty 10

 Finsbury Park

-It's a pub of many parts.
-Cut your way through the tangled ivy, and the small entrance bar looks like a typical locals' boozer, but with its ceiling decked out with a peculiar collection of sporting memorabilia.
+The Faltering Fullback is a pub of many parts.
+Cut your way through the tangled ivy, and the small entrance bar looks like a typical locals' boozer, but with its ceiling decked out with a collection of sporting memorabilia.
 This leads to a slightly larger seating area.
 Then, through the doors, you find a large and dimly lit hall, kitted out for mass crowds to watch the sport (or play on the pool table and pinball).

-The real prize lurks out the back.
-The Faltering Fullback has, quite simply, London's most amazing beer garden.
+The real prize lurks out the back and London's most amazing beer garden.
 It's one big happy treehouse, built on different levels.

 Stoke Newington

-They also still take pride in looking after our beers, the Guinness is regularly touted by reviewers and customers alike as the best in north London, the atmosphere is friendly and welcoming and they claim would put their bar staff up against the best of them.
+Great pride is taken in looking after their beers, the Guinness is regularly touted by reviewers and customers alike as the best in north London, the atmosphere is friendly and welcoming and they claim would put their bar staff up against the best of them.

 105 Stoke Newington Church St, London